Selubi/selubi.github.io/docs/github/github-apps/index.md

 We can install an existing GitHub App by going to `Settings > Developer settings > GitHub Apps > YOUR_APP > Install App`. **GitHub App installs to either an account or organization, not a specific repository**.

-After installing, we can grant the GitHub App Installation access to all or select repositories that the account/organization it was installed has access to.
+After installing, we can grant the GitHub App Installation access to all or select repositories that the account/organization it was installed has access.
 We can do this via `Settings > Integrations > Application > INSTALLED_APP` on each account/organization.

 > Notice that the term **GitHub App** is differentiated from **GitHub App Installation**. **GitHub App Installation** Refers to the installation instance of a **GitHub App** on an account or organization.

 ### Permission

-We can give GitHub Apps fine-grained permission during creation or after it via `Settings > Developer settings > GitHub Apps > YOUR_APP > Permissions & Events`. **The permission you give to a GitHub App is shared across all installation of the app.**
+We can give GitHub Apps fine-grained permission during creation or after it via `Settings > Developer settings > GitHub Apps > YOUR_APP > Permissions & Events`. **The permission you give to a GitHub App is shared across all installations of the app.**

-When you change the permission of a GitHub App, all organization and accounts it is installed to will be notified and asked for review.
-When the corresponsing account/organization agrees, the new permissions will finally take effect.
+When you change the permission of a GitHub App, all organizations and accounts it is installed to will be notified and asked to review.
 The review can be accessed at `Settings > Integrations > Application > INSTALLED_APP`.
+The new permissions will finally take effect when the corresponding account/organization agrees.

 ## Interacting with GitHub REST API as GitHub Apps with Octokit.js SDK

 We can interact with [GitHub REST API](https://docs.github.com/en/rest) that has `Works with GitHub Apps` written in it with GitHub Apps.
-Here, we will use [Octokit.js SDK](https://github.com/octokit/octokit.js) to authenticate as the app, and interact with the REST API.
+Here, we will use [Octokit.js SDK](https://github.com/octokit/octokit.js) to authenticate as the app and interact with the REST API.
 Generally, we want to call the REST API as a GitHub App Installation.

 ### Preparation